Marseille 1-1 Atalanta: Mbemba stunner ensures first leg ends level | UEFA Europa League

 - Scamacca's opener was his 16th goal of the season in all competitions, and sixth in the Europa League this term.

+- The striker is the fourth Italian player to score more than five goals in a single Europa League campaign, after Giuseppe Rossi (11), Ciro Immobile (eight) and Mario Balotelli (six).

-- Mbemba has now scored more European goals for Marseille (six) than any other defender, surpassing Taye Taiwo's haul of five for the club.
+- Mbemba has now scored more European goals for Marseille (six) than any other defender, surpassing Taye Taiwo's haul of five.

 - Marseille are without a win in eight games against Italian opposition (D3 L5), having won four of their previous seven.

-- Atalanta are unbeaten in their last 12 Europa League away matches, qualifying included, their most recent loss coming in 2018 against Dortmund.
+- Atalanta are unbeaten in their last 12 Europa League away matches (W7 D5), qualifying included, their most recent loss coming in 2018 against Dortmund.

 Line-ups